aws-samples/aws-hpc-tutorials/content/04-serverless/08-api-gateway/08-api-gateway1.md

 ![Choose API](/images/serverless/api-gateway-1.png)
 3. You will now create a new API, select the radio box **New API**.
 Enter the **API name** (e.g. `SlurmFrontEndAPI`).
 Ensure that the **Endpoint Type** is **Regional**.
 When you are done, click on **Create API**
 ![Choose API](/images/serverless/api-gateway-2.png)
 4. Now that you have an API you need to define a resource (similar to an object in [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)).
-Click on the button **Action**.
+Click on the button **Actions**.
 Then select **Create Resource** in the drop down menu.
 ![API Resource](/images/serverless/api-gateway-3.png)
 5. In the field **Resource Name** add `slurm`, in the field **Resource Path** add `slurm` as well.
 Leave other settings as they are and click on the button **Create Resource**
 ![API Resource](/images/serverless/api-gateway-4.png)

-You have defined our API Gateway and REST API.
+You have defined your API Gateway and REST API.
 You will now link it to the Lambda function created earlier.